Fault Tolerance for Service Function Chains: FTC for a Single Middlebox

-Due to \emph{mutual exclusion}, when a packet transaction logs entry $(s,v,.)$, \emph{no} other concurrent transaction writes $s$, thus value $v$ is consistent with the final value of the packet transaction. \texttt{Head}'s seq-number $t$ maps this transaction to a \emph{valid} serial order.
-Because a single threaded \texttt{Replica} will replicate the state updates of the transaction in the same serial order denoted by seq-number $t$, its log for variable $s$ is consistent with that of \texttt{Head}.
+\paragraph*{Correctness:} Due to {\em mutual exclusion}, when a packet transaction includes an updated state variable in a piggyback log, {\em no} other concurrent transaction has modified this variable, thus the included value is consistent with the final value of the packet transaction.
+The head's sequence number maps this transaction to a {\em valid} serial order.
+Replicated values are consistent with the head, because replicas apply state updates of the transaction in the sequence number order.